splunk/splunk-gcp-functions/GCS/README.md

 Any messages that failed to be sent to HEC are sent into a PubSub topic for retry.
 A recovery function will attempt to resend periodically.

 Note-
-The GCP functions have a memory capacity limit of 2GB.
-Therefore this function has a limitation of sending log files that smaller than 1G.
-Log files larger than this will cause the function to exit with a memory limit exceeded.
+Due to the memory capacity limits for GCP Functions, this function has a limitation of sending log files that smaller than 1GB.
+Log files larger than 1GB will cause the function to exit with a memory limit exceeded.

 ![GCS Function overview](../images/GCS.png)